Ondes Martenot: Sounds and technique

 Early models can produce only a few waveforms.
 Later models can simultaneously generate sine, peak-limited triangle, square, pulse, and full-wave rectified sine waves, in addition to pink noise, all controlled by switches in the drawer.
 The square wave and full-wave rectified sine wave can be further adjusted by sliders in the drawer.
 On the Seventh model, a dial at the top of the drawer adjusts the balance between white noise and the other waveforms.
 A second dial adjusts the balance between the three speakers.
 A switch chooses between the keyboard and ribbon.

 Further adjustments can be made using controls in the body of the instrument.
 These include several dials for tuning the pitch, a dial for adjusting the overall volume, a switch to transpose the pitch by one octave, and a switch to activate a filter.
 The drawer of the seventh model also includes six transposition buttons, which change the pitch by different intervals.
 These can be combined to immediately raise the pitch by up to a minor ninth.

 Martenot produced four speakers, called diffuseurs, for the instrument.
 The Métallique features a gong instead of a speaker cone, producing a metallic timbre.
 It was used by the first ondes Martenot quartets in 1932.
 Another, the Palme speaker, has a resonance chamber laced with strings tuned to all 12 semitones of an octave; when a note is played in tune, it resonates a particular string, producing chiming tones.
 It was first presented alongside the sixth version of the ondes Martenot in 1950.

-According to the Guardian, the ondes Martenot "can be as soothing and moving as a string quartet, but nerve-jangling when gleefully abused".
+According to The Guardian, the ondes Martenot "can be as soothing and moving as a string quartet, but nerve-jangling when gleefully abused".
 Greenwood described it as "a very accurate theremin that you have far more control of ...
 When it's played well, you can really emulate the voice."
 The New York Times described its sound as a "haunting wail".
+Messiaen, discussing its sonic capabilities, describes “an extraterrestrial, enchanted voice", “a cracked bell”, and "a crumbling pile of sand.”